QueenOfVenus/QueenOfVenus/README.md

 ### Beyza...😆

-I am a final year computer engineering student.
+Now, I am a computer engineer!
+But I've a BIG SOFTWAREPHOBIA.

 This is how I am most of the time when it comes to writing code...

 ![](https://media3.giphy.com/media/ZQBH5pvoyiZSE/200.gif)

 But let it be.😅 I'm still in development.
+I know one day I will overcome my software phobia.
+So I guess... 🤔

 ## What am I interested in?

 (It's a bit confusing there.😵)

 Actually, I am currently interested in many fields at the amateur level and I am trying to improve myself.
 I'm still undecided on what field to specialize in.
+I wanna be  life's in everywere.
+I'm a action woman.

   ### 1_)Robotic Coding (Arduino and IoT Technology)